Mirantis/mke-docs/content/docs/migrate-from-MKE-3.md

 Verify that you have the following components in place before you begin upgrading MKE3 to MKE 4:

-- A running MKE 3.7.x cluster:
+- An active MKE 3.7.x cluster running version 3.7.12 or later:

   ```shell
   kubectl get nodes